 Papayas are not always the easiest fruit to find if you don’t live in the tropics, but if you can find them, they are worth buying!
-They are a great addition to fruit salads or as an amazing part of a healthy breakfast.
-We often enjoy just cutting them in half, remove the seeds, squeezing a little lime juice over them and digging in, no bowl needed!
-Other times we like to add yogurt or cottage cheese and top with diced fresh fruit or granola.
+They are a great addition to fruit salads or an amazing part of a healthy breakfast.
+We often enjoy cutting them in half, removing the seeds, squeezing a little lime juice over them, and digging in; no bowl is needed!
+We also like to add yogurt or cottage cheese and top with diced fresh fruit or granola.
 We currently have ten papaya trees growing in our yard!
-So it’s safe to say, we have an abundance of papaya at our house!
+So it’s safe to say we have an abundance of papaya at our house!
 So making jam is an easy and delicious way to use up all the extra papayas that make their way into our kitchen.

-I’ve made a lot of different types of jams and jellies over the years and used a variety of methods for cooking them.
+I’ve made many different types of jams and jellies over the years and used various methods for cooking them.
 I’ve used pressure cookers and water bath canning.
-I’ve done recipes with powdered pectin, liquid pectin and now I can say I’ve used pectin from lime rinds.
+I’ve done recipes with powdered pectin and liquid pectin, and now I can say I’ve used pectin from lime rinds.
 I was nervous about how well this jam would set up, but I was amazed at how well it turned out!
 And this recipe does not require a pressure cooker or canning in a water bath!
-Even better right?!?!
+Even better, right?!?!

-To make this delicious jam you just need three ingredients!
+To make this jam, you only need three ingredients!

 That’s it!
 So simple.

-start by preparing your jars and lids.
-I prefer to boil the jars and lids for a few minutes, to be confident that they are clean and disinfected.
+Start by preparing your jars and lids.
+I prefer to boil the jars and lids for a few minutes to ensure they are clean and disinfected.

 Using a kitchen scale, measure out 2.2 pounds of papaya pulp.
-Add it to large pot, then add the sugar and squeeze the juice from 3 limes and throw the lime rinds into the pot.
-(The limes rinds have natural pectin in them which will thicken the jam as you cook it.
+Add it to a large pot, add the sugar, squeeze the juice from 3 limes, and throw the lime rinds into the pot.
+(The lime rinds have natural pectin, which will thicken the jam as you cook it.
 It will continue to thicken as the jam cools).

-Heat over medium low for 20 minutes, then begin mashing the papaya pulp, until you get the desired consistency.
-Turn up the heat to reach a rolling boil, and cook the jam for about 5 minutes.
-At this point your jam should reach the “set” temperature, which is 220 degrees.
-(More on this below).
+Heat over medium-low for 20 minutes, then begin mashing the papaya pulp until you get the desired consistency.
+Next, turn up the heat to reach a rolling boil, and cook the jam for about 5 minutes.
+At this point, your jam should reach the “set” temperature, which is 220°F. (More on this below).

 Store the jam in a cool, dry place for up to one year.
-Once opened, keep in the refrigerator for up to one month.
+Then, once opened, keep it in the refrigerator for up to one month.